A Travel Price Comparison for United States of America Durham vs. Lancaster for Vacations, Tours, and Honeymoons

 Which is Bigger, Durham or Lancaster?

-Durham is bigger, and its population is about 3.7 times larger than the population of Lancaster.
-When comparing the population of Durham vs. Lancaster, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Durham has a larger population, and is about 4 times larger than the population of Lancaster.
+When comparing the sizes of Durham and Lancaster, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Durham or Lancaster?